Kintyre/ksconf/docs/source/dyn/cli.rst

     Normalize and apply consistent XML indentation and CDATA usage for XML dashboards and navigation files.
-Technically this could be used on *any* XML file, but certain element names specific to Splunk simple XML dashboards are handled specially, and therefore could result in unusable results.
-Certainly this hasn't been tested.
+Technically this could be used on *any* XML file, but certain element names specific to Splunk's simple XML dashboards are handled specially, and therefore could result in unusable results.
 The expected indentation level is guessed based on the first element indentation, but can be explicitly set if not detectable.
-    This utility as part of a pre-commit hook.

     positional arguments:
       FILE             One or more XML files to check.
 If '-' is given, then a